Yale-LILY/yale-lily.github.io/spider.md

                     </div>
                     <p align="left">
                     <div class="left">Spider is a large-scale <span style="color:#286dc0"><i>complex and cross-domain</i></span> semantic parsing and text-to-SQL dataset annotated by 11 Yale students.
+                      The goal of the Spider challenge is to develop natural language interfaces to cross-domain databases.
                        Why we call it "Spider"?
 It is because our dataset is complex and cross-domain like a spider(foreign keys) crossing mutiple nests(tables in the database).
                        It consists of 10,181 questions and 5,693 unique complex SQL queries on 200 databases with multiple tables covering 138 different domains.
                        In Spider 1.0, different complex SQL queries and databases appear in train and test sets.